pivotal/blog/content/post/codegen-gpdb-qx.md

 ## LLVM Based CodeGen in GPDB

-For each operator (e.g., Scan, Agg, etc.) that we have identified as a candidate hotspot that can benefit from code generation we must do the following:
+For each operator (e.g., Scan, Agg, etc.) that we have identified as a candidate for hotspot code generation, we do the following:

-- Create a CodeGen module
+- Create an LLVM module
 - Generate IR code for the target function
 - Compile the IR code into a binary format ready for execution
 - Replace the call to the original function by a call to the compiled function